Using Your Own Transport for Business

-As you are probably aware, the revenue has a tax-free approved system of mileage rates which can be paid to employees without any income tax or NI.
+As you are probably aware, the revenue has a tax-free approved system of mileage rates which can be paid to employees without any income tax or NICs.
 Currently the figures are 45p a mile for the first 10,000 business miles in the tax year and 25p for each additional mile over 10,000.
 For NIC purposes there is a flat rate 45p for all business miles.

 My friend gets paid more than these statutory amounts paid to her by her employer so is taxed on the excess usually done through a complicated system of an annual adjustment and then re-adjustment of her tax code.

 If her employer had paid her less than these amounts, then she could claim tax relief for the difference.

 Just as an aside – if you take a colleague on a business trip in your own car, the employer could also pay you up to 5p per mile for each passenger free of tax.